Takahata Fudoson hydrangeas in 2021

 I was hoping to kill two birds with one stone this trip.
 Of course, I wanted to do flower photography.
 My other purpose was to get enough material to write about the temple.
 Unfortunately, the cloud cover was too heavy.
 Behind the buildings was just a sea of white, which didn’t look attractive.
 Luckily, I did manage to get one nice photo of the pagoda from a hill.
 That made my day, but I was hoping for more.

-Another problem was the rebuilding work going on at Takahata Fudoson.
+Another problem was the rebuilding work at Takahata Fudoson.
 Workers were all over the place.
 Some were ripping out the insides of buildings to give them a facelift.
 Others were hard at work keeping the hydrangea gardens in good condition.
 The temple grounds didn’t look appealing.

 The final problem was that most flowers weren’t around those buildings.
 They were on a hill.
 You can only get very few pictures with a temple “feel” to them.